JohnPaton/johnpaton.github.io/content/pages/writing-talks.md

 type: text
 author: John Paton

-A (probaly incomplete) list of other things I've written and said, which are now scattered around the internet.
+A (probably incomplete) list of other things I've written and said, which are now scattered around the internet.

 <hr>
 <h5>2017</h5>